light gray lines

 • Manage schedules, track deadlines, and even set up alerts to keep projects on track.

-As for Gemini, it’s newer yet equally robust.
+As for Google Gemini, it’s newer yet equally robust.
 Its Gemini Code Assist offers several features that boost software development.
 Gemini can:

 • Provide instant code completions and recommendations.